Scaling limits of Markov branching trees and Galton-Watson trees conditioned on the number of vertices with out-degree in a given set: Models of trees

-\begin{proof} We prove this by induction.
-The result is clear for $n=1$.
+\begin{proof} We proceed by induction on $n$.
+For $n=1$, it is clear from Step (3) in the construction of $T^\circ_1$ that $T^\circ_1$ is a tree with a single vertex; $\bP^{q^\circ}_n$ is concentrated on this tree since $q^\circ_1(\emptyset)=1$.
 For $n\geq 2$, we condition on the root partition.
-Indeed, since in both $T_n^\circ$ and a tree with law $\bP^{q^\circ}_n$ the subtrees attached to the root are independent given the root partition, by induction (and a little care about when the partition at the root is $(n)$), we need only check that the laws of the partitions at the root agree.
+First suppose that the root partition is not of the form $(n,0_k)$.
+In this case, in both $T_n^\circ$ and a tree with law $\bP^{q^\circ}_n$, given the root partition the subtrees attached to the root are independent and have the appropriate distributions by the inductive hypothesis.
+When the root partition is of the form $(n,0_k)$ note that in both trees the lowest vertex whose out-degree is not $1$ is attached to the root by a path of geometric length and the parameters of the geometric variable are the same.
+Moreover, in both $T_n^\circ$ and a tree distributed like $\bP^{q^\circ}_n$, the fringe subtree above lowest vertex whose out-degree is not $1$ is distributed like the tree conditioned on the root vertex not being of the form $(n,0_k)$.
+Thus, by induction, we need only check that the laws of the partitions at the root agree.
 This, however, is immediate from the construction of $q_n^\circ$. \end{proof}